 All of the safety tech clearly puts the Insight at the threshold of this century’s third decade.
 Adaptive cruise, collision-mitigation autobraking, forward-collision alert, lane-keep assist, and rear cross-traffic alert keep paint on fenders.
 The car can even center itself in its lane and has Honda’s LaneWatch camera to show what’s beside it when the right turn signal is clicked.

 The Insight’s powertrain is a 1.5-liter four-cylinder engine, and continuously variable transmission, but its alternative side comes from Lithium-Ion batteries and regenerative brakes that conjure a system total 151 horsepower and fuel-economy ratings of 51/45-MPG city/highway.
-Drivers can adjust the throttle with Eco and Sport modes, and slip into a pure electric “EV” mode for
+Drivers can adjust the throttle with Eco and Sport modes, and slip into a pure electric “EV” mode for short distances.

 Step hard at say, 80 mph, and there’s plenty of noise without much acceleration.
 Pressing the Sport button even adds faux engine noises, but no more power and it simply amplifies the angry blender sound caused by the continuously variable transmission.
 While the Insight gets phenomenal fuel economy in town, a completely petrol-fueled Volkswagen Jetta gets better real-world mileage on the highway (and with considerably more gusto, too).